 “So, what are you going to do about it?”

 “I don’t know what I can do.
 Maybe I’m just being paranoid.
-You know, after hearing about your mom and seeing Nicole standing over Rachel with a needle.
+You know, after hearing about your mom and seeing Nicole standing over Rachel with that strange look on her face.
 I could have imagined it.
 Maybe I was half asleep.
-After all, I had a bad dream that night.”
+After all, I did have a weird dream that night.”

 “You can’t sit around and wait until she kills you, to prove you’re suspicions were right.”